franciscodausmeier/CTF_Write-Ups/OverTheWire/Bandit/Level_6/level-6_bandit_overthewire_eng.md

 <br>

 ## Challenge description.
-> The password for the next level is stored in the only human-readable file in the inhere directory.\
+> The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties: \
-Tip: if your terminal is messed up, try the “reset” command.
+\
+	human-readable\
+	1033 bytes in size\
+	not executable

 <br>